Bornholm/faketools/README.md

 # FakeTools

-Collection of little tools i use in my projects
+Collection of tools i use as placeholders in my development projects